Ardatov, Nizhny Novgorod Oblast: Soviet village

-After the adoption of the Constitution of the USSR on December 5, 1936, several elections for soviets of various levels took place in Ardatovo, as well as throughout the country, from 1937 to 1939.
+After the adoption of the Constitution of the USSR on 5 December 1936, several elections for soviets of various levels took place in Ardatovo, as well as throughout the country, from 1937 to 1939.
 The elections were non-alternative, with only one candidate who always won.
-On December 12, 1937, elections were held for the Supreme Soviet of the USSR — the Ardatovo District was part of the Arzamas electoral district No. 123.
+On 12 December 1937, elections were held for the Supreme Soviet of the USSR — the Ardatovo District was part of the Arzamas electoral district No. 123.
 The district was divided into 53 electoral precincts, three of which (No. 71—73) were located in the village Ardatovo, and one (No. 74) in the village of Totorashevo, which had effectively merged with it.
 The Chekist Ivan Yakovlevich Lavrushin was the candidate for the Soviet of the Union, while the pilot Valery Pavlovich Chkalov for the Soviet of Nationalities.
-Similar were the elections for the Supreme Soviet of the RSFSR which took place on June 26, 1936 (the chairman of the Rizadeyevo collective farm Nikolay Kuzmich Gordeyev was elected), for the Gorky Oblast Soviet on December 24, 1939 (the secretary of the Ardatovo district committee of the Communist Party Pavel Yakovlevich Lobanov was elected), and for the Ardatovo district and village soviets, which were held on the same day.
+Similar were the elections for the Supreme Soviet of the RSFSR which took place on 26 June 1936 (the chairman of the Rizadeyevo collective farm Nikolay Kuzmich Gordeyev was elected), for the Gorky Oblast Soviet on 24 December 1939 (the secretary of the Ardatovo district committee of the Communist Party Pavel Yakovlevich Lobanov was elected), and for the Ardatovo district and village soviets, which were held on the same day.

-On June 22, 1941 Nazi Germany attacked the Soviet Union, which forced it to enter World War II.
-From June 23 to 25, the Ardatovo military commissariat drafted 498 residents of Ardatovo.
+On 22 June 1941 Nazi Germany attacked the Soviet Union, which forced it to enter World War II.
+From 23 to 25 June, the Ardatovo military commissariat drafted 498 residents of Ardatovo.
 In total, from 1941 to 1945 10,500 people from the Ardatovo District were drafted into the active army, including 500 women.
 Of these, 5,500 died.
 The main task of Ardatovo as a predominantly agricultural region was to supply food to the army and other regions of the country, including from personal reserves.
 A large number of vehicles, tractors, and horses, as well as clothing, footwear, and various household items were sent to the front.
-The people of Ardatovo actively raised money to purchase military equipment and weapons, for example on December 12, 1942, the villagers collected 34,114 rubles in just one day.
-Women took the places of men who left for the front: in 1942, 6 women were chairpersons of collective farms, 66 were farm managers, and 570 were team leaders.
+The people of Ardatovo actively raised money to purchase military equipment and weapons, for example on 12 December 1942, the villagers collected 34,114 rubles in just one day.
+Women took the places of men who left for the front; in 1942, 6 women were chairpersons of collective farms, 66 were farm managers, and 570 were team leaders.
 At the Ardatovo machine and tractor station, 75% of all work was performed by women.
 From 1942 to 1945, up to 280 children lived in the Ardatovo orphanage, including those evacuated from besieged Leningrad.

 In November 1944, by the decision of the Supreme Soviet of the RSFSR, the Mukhtolovo District was created in the northern part of the Ardatovo District; its center, the village of Mukhtolovo was transformed into a work settlement in early 1946.
 Mukhtolovo District existed until November 1957, afterwards its territory was reintegrated into the Ardatovo District.